sanandrea/PropertyCrawlerLambda/README.md

 # Property Crawler
 This project contains the business logic of the Lambda functions that Property Crawler has.

+The crawler does a search in a predefined area of Ireland.
+The search result is then stored in an AWS DDB table.
+The table has enabled versioning so price changes are recorded with historical values.

 ## High Level

 This package contains only the source python code for the lambda functions.